 Learning Japanese is actually not that hard.
 Most people are inherently intimidated by a language that looks foreign.
 But in reality, Japanese is quite an easy language to learn, conceptually and grammatically.

 It’s incredibly efficient and free of superfluous and confusing grammatical demands.
 It’s straight and to the point without redundancy.

 The best thing about learning a language though is that you begin to think differently, as conditioned by the language which is a reflection of the culture.
 Japanese culture is refined in its detail for all things, but also its simplicity and efficiency.
 Learning this language has certainly influenced my way of thinking for the better.
 That’s a good reason enough to learn Japanese!

-The are no accents in the Japanese language (unless you go to some place totally remote and cut off.)
+There are no accents in the Japanese language (unless you go to someplace totally remote and cut off.)
 This makes it a lot easier to hear and speak.

 The language is largely inference based meaning when you speak it, you don’t need to worry about constructing perfect grammar to get your point across.
 When speaking with inferences, you can easily carry on conversations with ease.

 Also, the two alphabets consist of vowel clusters which are incredibly easy to both remember and understand.

 What’s the Best Way to Become Fluent in Japanese?

 Whatever you do, do not use Rosetta Stone.
 I used this program years ago for just a few weeks before I had to just stop.
 Unless you want to spend hours wasted every day tapping keys on a computer, only to grasp a few words like neko (cat) and ringo (apple), then it’s totally not worth the time.
 I also tried Pimsleur and I sat through about 60 hour long lessons of this ridiculously dull series that made learning Japanese feel like drudgery.
 But, it’s a lot better than Rosetta Stone in terms of content.